TrashUwU/PokeAssistant/README.md

 ![](https://i.postimg.cc/DZXmC2Jg/8.png)

 Type `TOKEN` in the Key section and paste the bot token in the Value section.
 Then click `Add new Secret`.

 Type `CHANNEL` in the Key section and paste the Channel IDs(Separate with `,` without spaces if multiple channels) in the Value section.
 Then click `Add new Secret`.

-Type `OWNER` in the Key section and paste the your account ID in the Value section.
+Type `OWNER` in the Key section and paste your account ID in the Value section.
 Then click `Add new Secret`.